Updated May 2017

 Softshell testing at the scenic Whitaker Point, Arkansas.
 The soft, pliable Gamma MX is so comfortable that it is a joy to wear.
 Whether hiking, cross-country skiing, or climbing, this jacket moves with you.

-We found that the Mountain Hardwear Alchemy has too short of a hem, so it rides up when the arms are lifted and struggles to stay underneath a harness.
 We also found the stiff windproof shells, the Adze and the Apex Bionic, to be less supple and flexible than the thinner and softer shells.

 At 1.36 lbs, the Apex Bionic and Patagonia Adze Hybrid are tied for the heaviest shells we tested.
 On the featherweight side is the 0.85 lb Marmot ROM - Women's